 - 2 cups long grain Basmati rice, swished with water and drained 6 or 7 times

-- 2 egg yolks (whites can be discarded)
+- 2 egg yolks (whites are not needed for this recipe)

 - ¾ cup plain whole milk yogurt